cupy/cupy/docs/source/tutorial/convnet.rst

 That's it.
-VGG16 is a model which won the 1st place in `classification + localization task at ILSVRC 2014 <http://www.image-net.org/challenges/LSVRC/2014/results#clsloc>`_, and since then, became one of standard models for many different tasks as a pre-trained model.
+VGG16 is a model which won the 1st place in `classification + localization task at ILSVRC 2014 <http://www.image-net.org/challenges/LSVRC/2014/results#clsloc>`_, and since then, has become one of the standard models for many different tasks as a pre-trained model.
 This has 16-layers, so it's called "VGG-16", but we can write this model without writing all layers independently.
-Because this model is consisted of several building blocks that have the same architecture, so that we can build the whole network by re-using the building block definition.
+Since this model consists of several building blocks that have the same architecture, we can build the whole network by re-using the building block definition.
 Each part of the network is consisted of 2 or 3 convolutional layers and activation function (:meth:`~chainer.functions.relu`) following them, and :meth:`~chainer.functions.max_pooling_2d` operations.
 This block is written as :class:`VGGBlock` in the above example code.
 And the whole network just calls this block one by one in sequential manner.

 ResNet152
 '''''''''

 How about ResNet?
-ResNet [He16]_ came in the next year's ILSVRC.
-It is way deeper model than VGG16, so the depth is up to 152 layers.
-This sounds super laboring to build, but it can be implemented in almost same manner as VGG16.
+ResNet [He16]_ came in the following year's ILSVRC.
+It is a much deeper model than VGG16, having up to 152 layers.
+This sounds super laborious to build, but it can be implemented in almost same manner as VGG16.
 In the other words, it's easy.
 One possible way to write ResNet-152 is:

 .. doctest::